outr/profig/README.md

 This returns a `Future[Unit]` that makes the system fully available when it completes.

+Note: an implicit `ExecutionContext` is necessary for init to complete.
+Under most circumstances you can just use:

+`import scala.concurrent.ExecutionContext.Implicits.global`

+Or: `import scribe.Execution.global` if you're using Scribe (https://github.com/outr/scribe)

 ### Loading Command-Line arguments

 When your application starts it is reasonable to want to allow execution of the application to override existing